denariigames/nightblade-package-test/README.md

 - description (supports \n for line breaks)
 - screenshot (filename of screenshot file in repo at same root as package.json, e.g. screenshot.png)

+Optional:

+- patchFile (filename of patch file in repo at same root as package.json, e.g. myaddon.patch)
+- dependencies (array of other addon guids, e.g. ["xxx", "yyy"])

 A valid example package.json is [available here](https://github.com/denariigames/nightblade-addon-manager/blob/master/example-package.json).

 ### Approved Categories

 Only these categories appear in the filter dropdown:

+- Demo
 - Characters
 - Monsters
 - NPCs